 The culture of the firm differs greatly by office – with that said, the Boston and NY offices are very entrepreneurial and seem to keep the “fun” atmosphere that the firm sells through the recruiting team, while the DC office is a little more relaxed and family-oriented.

-Oliver Wyman has a great brand name in the financial services domain, but many times you have to refer to Mercer Management Consulting (the big brother of Oliver Wyman under the Marsh & McLennon family of companies) to get recognition in the management consulting arena – an uphill battle, especially inside the Beltway.
+Oliver Wyman has a great brand name in the financial services domain.
+Yet, many times you have to refer to Mercer Management Consulting (the big brother of Oliver Wyman under the Marsh & McLennon family of companies) to get recognition in the management consulting arena.
+This could be an uphill battle, especially inside the Beltway.

-Don’t write Oliver Wyman off, however – there are many career opportunities once you leave, including a newly launched alumni networking website that shows job postings from well-placed alums.
-Be prepared for lots of travel and very little flexibility or work life balance – 60-70 hours a week is the status quo for most project managers.
+Don’t write Oliver Wyman off, however – there are many career opportunities once you leave.
+This includes a newly launched alumni networking website that shows job postings from well-placed alums.
+Be prepared for lots of travel and very little flexibility or work life balance.
+60-70 hours a week is the status quo for most project managers.
+For the lack of work-life balance, OW slips down to #9 on our list of top consulting firms in Washington DC.

 10. Brattle Group